-The circuitry and firmware to the kit and module from StefPro are protected by copyright.
+The circuitry and firmware to the module from StefPro is protected by copyright.
 Unauthorized reproduction or distribution of Modules with this program or any portion of it.
 This is pursued bothcriminal and civil law, and may result in severe penalties and compensation for damages.